BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 # Application Profile

-The dCBOR Application Profile specifies the use of Deterministic Encoding as defined in Section 4.2 of {{-CBOR}} together with some application-level rules specified in this section.
+The dCBOR Application Profile specifies the use of Deterministic Encoding as defined in {{CDE}} and adds several exclusions and reductions specified in this section.

-The application-level rules specified here do not "fork" CBOR.
-A dCBOR implementation produces well-formed, deterministically encoded CBOR according to {{-CBOR}}, and existing generic CBOR decoders will therefore be able to decode it, including those that check for deterministic encoding.
-Similarly, generic CBOR encoders will be able to produce valid dCBOR if handed dCBOR conforming data model level information from an application.
+Just as CDE does not "fork" CBOR, the rules specified here do not "fork" CDE: A dCBOR implementation produces well-formed, deterministically encoded CDE according to {{CDE}}, and existing CBOR or CDE decoders will therefore be able to decode it.
+Similarly, CBOR or CDE encoders will be able to produce valid dCBOR if handed dCBOR conforming data model level information from an application.

-Note that the separation between standard CBOR processing and the processing required by the dCBOR application profile is a conceptual one: Both dCBOR processing and standard CBOR processing may be combined into a unified dCBOR/CBOR codec.
-The requirements in this document apply to encoding or decoding of dCBOR data, regardless of whether the codec is a unified dCBOR/CBOR codec operating in dCBOR-compliant modes, or a single-purpose dCBOR codec.
+Note that the separation between standard CBOR or CDE processing and the processing required by the dCBOR application profile is a conceptual one: Both dCBOR processing and standard CDE/CBOR processing may be combined into a unified dCBOR/CDE/CBOR codec.
+The requirements in this document apply to encoding or decoding of dCBOR data, regardless of whether the codec is a unified dCBOR/CDE/CBOR codec operating in dCBOR-compliant modes, or a single-purpose dCBOR codec.
 Both of these are generically referred to as "dCBOR codecs" in this document.

-This application profile is intended to be used in conjunction with an application, which typically will use a subset of CBOR, which in turn influences which subset of the application profile is used.
-As a result, this application profile places no direct requirement on what subset of CBOR is implemented.
-For instance, there is no requirement that dCBOR implementations support floating point numbers (or any other kind of number, such as arbitrary precision integers or 64-bit negative integers) when they are used with applications that do not use them.
+This application profile is intended to be used in conjunction with an application, which typically will use a subset of CDE/CBOR, which in turn influences which subset of the application profile is used.
+As a result, this application profile places no direct requirement on what subset of CDE/CBOR is implemented.
+For instance, there is no requirement that dCBOR implementations support floating point numbers (or any other kind of non-basic integer type, such as arbitrary precision integers or complex numbers) when they are used with applications that do not use them.
 However, this document does place requirements on dCBOR implementations that support negative 64-bit integers and 64-bit or smaller floating point numbers.

-## Base Requirements

-dCBOR encoders MUST only emit CBOR conforming to the requirements "Core Deterministic Encoding Requirements" of {{-CBOR}} §4.2.1.
-To summarize,
+## Common Deterministic Encoding Conformance

 dCBOR encoders:

-1. MUST encode variable-length integers using the shortest form possible.
+1. MUST only emit CBOR conforming "CBOR Common Deterministic Encoding (CDE)" {{CDE}}, including mandated preferred encoding of integers and floating point numbers and the lexicographic ordering of map keys.

+dCBOR decoders:

-2. MUST encode floating-point values using the shortest form that preserves the value.
+2. MUST validate that encoded CBOR conforms to the requirements of {{CDE}}.
-3. MUST NOT encode indefinite-length arrays or maps.
-4. MUST sort map keys in bytewise lexicographic order of their deterministic encodings.

-In addition, dCBOR decoders:

-5. MUST reject any variable length integers that are not encoded in the shortest form possible.
-{:start="5"}
-6. MUST reject any floating-point values that are not encoded in the shortest form that preserves the value.
-{:start="6"}
-7. MUST reject any indefinite-length arrays or maps.
-{:start="7"}
-8. MUST reject any maps whose keys are not sorted in bytewise lexicographic order of their deterministic encodings.
-{:start="8"}
+{:start="2"}

 ## Duplicate Map Keys

-Standard CBOR {{-CBOR}} defines maps with duplicate keys as invalid, but leaves how to handle such cases to the implementor (§2.2, §3.1, §5.4, §5.6).
+CBOR {{-CBOR}} defines maps with duplicate keys as invalid, but leaves how to handle such cases to the implementor (§2.2, §3.1, §5.4, §5.6). {{CDE}} provides no additional mandates on this issue.

 dCBOR encoders:

-1. MUST NOT emit CBOR that contains duplicate map keys.
+1. MUST NOT emit CBOR maps that contains duplicate keys.

 dCBOR decoders:

 2. MUST reject encoded maps with duplicate keys.
 {:start="2"}

+## 65-bit Negative Integers

+dCBOR limits the valid encodings of integers to those that can be contained in a 64-bit machine register, either as a signed (int64) or unsigned (uint64) integer.
+This includes values in the range `DCBOR_INT` = \[-2<sup>63</sup>, 2<sup>64</sup>-1\].
+As always with CBOR, whether the value is interpreted as non-negative or negative depends on whether it is encoded as a major type 0 or 1 value.

+CBOR integers in the range `NEG_65` = \[-2<sup>64</sup>, -2<sup>63</sup> - 1\] require 65 bits of precision, and are thus not representable in typical machine-sized integers. `NEG_65` major type 1 values are invalid in dCBOR.

+dCBOR encoders:

+1. MUST NOT encode major type 1 CBOR values in `NEG_65`.

+dCBOR decoders:

+2. MUST reject major type 1 CBOR values in `NEG_65`.
+{:start="2"}

+Specific applications will, of course, further restrict ranges of integers that are considered valid for the application, based on their position and semantics in the CBOR data item.

 ## Numeric Reduction

-dCBOR codecs that support floating point numbers (CBOR major type 7):

-1. MUST support floating point {{IEEE754}} binary16 as the most-preferred encoding for floating point values, followed by binary32, then binary64.

-dCBOR encoders that support floating point numbers:

-2. MUST reduce floating point values with no fractional part to the shortest integer encoding that can accurately represent them.
-{:start="2"}

-3. MUST reduce floating point values with a non-zero fractional part to the shortest floating point encoding that can accurately represent them.
-{:start="3"}
+The purpose of determinism is to ensure that semantically equivalent data items are encoded into identical byte streams.
+Numeric reduction ensures that semantically equal numeric values (e.g. `2` and `2.0`) are encoded into identical byte streams (e.g. `0x02`) by encoding "Integral floating point values" (floating point values with a zero fractional part) as integers when possible.

-dCBOR decoders that support floating point numbers:
+dCBOR implementations that support floating point numbers:

-4. MUST reject any encoded floating point values that are not encoded as the shortest encoding that can accurately represent them.
-{:start="4"}

-The above rules still produce well-formed CBOR according to the standard, and all existing generic decoders will be able to read it.
-It does exclude a map such as the following from being validated as dCBOR, even though it would be allowed in standard CBOR because:

-* `10.0` is an invalid numeric value in dCBOR, and
-* using the unsigned integer value `10` more than once as a map key is not allowed.
+1. MUST check whether floating point values to be encoded have the numerically equal value in `DCBOR_INT` as defined above.
+If that is the case, it MUST be converted to that numerically equal integer value before encoding it.
+(Preferred encoding will then ensure the shortest length encoding is used.)
+If a floating point value has a non-zero fractional part, or an exponent that takes it out of `DCBOR_INT`, the original floating point value is used for encoding.
+(Specifically, conversion to a CBOR bignum is never considered.)

+This also means that the three representations of a zero number in CBOR (`0`, `0.0`, `-0.0` in diagnostic notation) are all reduced to the basic integer `0` (with preferred encoding `0x00`).

+Note that this reduction means some valid CDE/CBOR maps are not valid dCBOR maps, as numeric reduction can result in duplicate keys, for example, this is an invalid dCBOR map:

 ~~~
 {